This backyard loving mom is inspired by and sponsored by Roundup® For Lawns, but all experiences and opinions are my own.

 I’m glad he’s no longer afraid of the grass, but heading outside with him after a winter of neglect has lead me to be a bit afraid of the grass!
 As things heat up I know sandals and shorts will be the wardrobe staples soon and it’s time to get these weeds under control!

-For now, mom and dad are doing chores, and we’re starting to tackle the weeds the easy way- by using Roundup® For Lawns.
+For now, mom and dad are doing chores, both inside and outside.
+Here’s how to keep the house clean with a toddler, and let me tell you how we’re cleaning the outside.
+We’re starting to tackle the weeds the easy way- by using Roundup® For Lawns.
 Roundup has been the #1 weed killing brand for over 40 years, and it’s a product most people know and love.
 We have interesting grass in Arizona, we have a summer lawn and plant a winter lawn too, so the grass changes with the extreme heat and during our lovely fall/winter/spring seasons.
 I love that there are different special Roundup For Lawns formulas for northern and southern regions, created specifically to handle different grass types.
 No more guesswork deciding which product we need; we just head to our local retailer and grab the formula that is best-suited for the major grass type in our area!
 So if you’re like us thinking about spring and getting rid of those weeds, make sure you double check the product is approved for your grass types.

 I’ll keep you posted on our lawn’s progress with some after pictures of the updates we’ve made, and some of the fun activities we have planned when our lawn is back to its old self again!

 This is a sponsored post written by me on behalf of Roundup® For Lawns.